AfonsoCMSousa/Thread-Master/README.md

 I originally created this library as a proof-of-concept, but it quickly evolved into something much bigger.
 If you're interested in learning how it works, check out the [GUIDE.md](https://github.com/AfonsoCMSousa/Thread-Master/blob/master/GUIDE.md) and the `main.c` file, along with all the headers in the `include/` directory.

+Of course!
+Feel free to create a new [issue](https://github.com/AfonsoCMSousa/Thread-Master/issues) if you ever find any when using the library.

 ---

 ## Features